cubtera/cubtera/README.md

 Cli tool for multi-layer and multi-dimension infrastructures management.

 ## Features:
-- [Terraform Units management](.github/docs/tf.md) with different dimensions from single inventory
-- [Inventory management with CLI](.github/docs/im.md) using MongoDB or File (read-only) storage types
+- [Units management](.github/docs/unit.md): the same IaC code module (tf, otf, bash, etc.) runs with different dimensions values
+- [Inventory management](.github/docs/im.md): manage your inventory content with CLI commands
+- [Runners plugins](.github/docs/runners.md): run your units with different runners (local, docker, etc.)
-- [API inventory management](.github/docs/api.md) using MongoDB storage (read-only)
+- [Inventory API server](.github/docs/api.md): using MongoDB storage (read-only)
-- [Unit's deployment logging](.github/docs/dlog.md) using separate MongoDB storage
+- [Unit's deployment logging](.github/docs/dlog.md): log, view and monitor your deployments (BOM)
 - support of local files and/or DB storage for dimension's inventory persistence
 - docker image for live API service
+- GH action for units runs in CI pipelines (WIP)

-Cubtera could be configured with [config file](.github/docs/config.md) or with [environment variables](.github/docs/config.md#environment-variables).
+Cubtera CLI could be configured with [config file](.github/docs/config.md) or with [environment variables](.github/docs/config.md#environment-variables).

 ## How it works

-Cubtera is a tool for managing terraform units with different dimensions from single inventory.
-It allows you to separate your infrastructure into different dimensions, and manage it with single inventory.
+Cubtera is a tool for managing IaC units with different dimensions from single inventory.
+It allows you to separate your infrastructure by different dimensions, and manage it with single inventory without code duplication (DRY).

-Each unit is a separate terraform code, which could be applied with defined set of dimensions.
-Dimensions are a set of values, which could be used for infrastructure separation.
+Each unit is a separate bunch of code for chosen type of runner, such as terraform or bash script, which could be applied with defined set of dimensions.
+Dedicated dimension is a set of values, which could be used for infrastructure separation by different environments, regions, accounts, etc.

 For example, you have a unit `aws_network_vpc` which is creating vpc network for your infrastructure, and you want to use it for different environments, like staging and production.
 You can create dimension, `dc` (data center), and inside this dimension folder create two files `staging.json` and `production.json` with the same set of variables, but with different values. production.json